openresty/openresty-devel-utils/README.md

 exec ./util/build.sh 1.13.6
 ```

-The `ngx-build` script will downlaods the specified verison of the nginx source release tarball from
+The `ngx-build` script will download the specified version of the nginx source release tarball from
 nginx.org and caches it under `~/work/` in the local file system, and then build everything under
-`./buildroot/nginx-1.13.6/` and finally, if everythings builds ok, it will installs the nginx into
+`./buildroot/nginx-1.13.6/` and finally, if everything builds fine, it will installs the nginx into
 `./work/nginx/`.

 The `build13` shell script above assumes that you have installed the `openresty-debug`, `openresty-pcre-devel`,